-COMMON OWNERSHIP: Any combination of lands singly owned by one individual, jointly owned by a married couple including that individual, or owned by a partnership or corporation in which the individual is a member.
+COMMON OWNERSHIP: Any combination of contiguous parcels singly owned by one uniquely named entity as identified by deed.
+Such an entity includes, but is not necessarily limited to, an individual person, a married couple or family trust, or a partnership or corporation.